10 Sources

 Copy Link

-Sam Altman arrived in Washington this week with a carefully calibrated message for lawmakers: fund AI model testing, but don't require government approval before companies can release new models to the public.
-The OpenAI CEO met with White House officials and members of Congress from both parties, including House Speaker Mike Johnson and House Minority Leader Hakeem Jeffries, as part of a broader effort to shape AI regulation at a critical moment for the industry
+Sam Altman spent this week in Washington making a carefully calibrated pitch to US lawmakers: fund AI model testing, but don't require government approvals before new models reach the public.
+The OpenAI CEO met with White House officials, House Speaker Mike Johnson, and House Minority Leader Hakeem Jeffries as part of a broader effort to shape AI regulation

 1